 In addition to NCO, eStar training is scheduled by the New Clinician Orientation Program Manager and should be scheduled within the clinician’s first week of employment.
 Clinicians require between 4-12 hours of eStar training prior to gaining access to the EMR.
 Please do not schedule clinicians to see patients until they have completed all required eStar training and are credentialed.
 Access to the eStar system will not be granted until all requirements are complete.

-NCO is typically offered one-time per month from October-June and then multiple times per month from July-September.
-The schedule for New Clinician Orientation can be found here.
+NCO is offered one-time per month except July when it is offered twice.
+The schedule for New Clinician Orientation can be found HERE.

 Advanced Practice Providers (NP, PA, CNM, CRNA, etc.) also have an additional orientation scheduled through the Office of Advanced Practice that is typically held on the Friday following New Clinician Orientation.
 New Clinician Orientation Program Managers are not affiliated with the scheduling of Advanced Practice Provider Orientation.
 Advanced Practice Providers will receive an email from the Office of Advanced Practice with information about their orientation.
 Additional information regarding Advanced Practice Provider Orientation can be found here.

 To enroll your new clinician in NCO, please click here.